HWNi/MSDS-Capstone/README.md

 Sinha, Arnab, et al. "An overview of microsoft academic service (mas) and applications.
 " Proceedings of the 24th international conference on world wide web.
 ACM, 2015.

+Tang, Jie, et al. "Arnetminer: extraction and mining of academic social networks."
+Proceedings of the 14th ACM SIGKDD international conference on Knowledge discovery and data mining.
+ACM, 2008.

 ## Acknowledgement
 The authors’ sincere gratitude to the adviser and sponsor of the project, Jevin West in the Information School at the University of Washington; special thanks to the instructor of the capstone class, Megan Hazen and all staff members who make the project possible, Deborah Alterman and Gary Winchester.